chrispassas98/Car_Data_analysis/README.md

 # Project Steps:
 Suppose we work for a company that imports and exports cars throughout Europe.
 The company is considering a significant investment in purchasing used cars for resale.
 Among these cars, some are vintage, and there's a particular interest in their profitability.
 The project manager has approached us to research this matter:
-1. Step one: First we need to understand the problem:
+1. Step 1: First we need to understand the problem:
    - What does the company want?
    - How can we solve the matter?
    - What do the stakeholders state as a problem?